 When you walk into a bathroom in China, make sure you avoid looking sideways as you head for your stall.

-But it isn’t unusual to walk into a bathroom in China and find that people have left the door open while they use the toilet.
+It isn’t unusual to find that people have left the door open or ajar while they use the toilet.
 This might be a throw-back to the times when most public toilets didn’t have doors.

 There seems to be an unspoken kind of courtesy about moments like these.
 You’ll see the locals walking past the doors in front of you, never looking right or left.